Board

-The Glass City Broomball League is an 8th grade to high school aged all girls league in the Toledo, Ohio area.
-While the League may have only started in 2021, our Board Members have been around the sports of broomball for nearly 30 years!
+The Glass City Broomball League is an 7th grade to high school aged all girls league in the Toledo, Ohio area.
+While the League may have only started in 2021, our Board Members have been around the sport of broomball for 30 years!
 This League believes in creating a positive experience for our players.
 We had an amazing first year and look forward to what year two brings!

 League Director